amirfeizi/otargen/README.md

 - `knownDrugsQuery()`: This function queries the Open Targets  GraphQL API to retrieve known drugs data for a specified gene.

-▶️ _These data are key in evaluating the target validation._
+▶️ _These data are key in  target validation._
 - `mousePhenotypesQuery()`: This function queries the Open Targets GraphQL API to retrieve mouse phenotypes data for a specified gene.

 ▶️ _These data are key in evaluating the safety of a target._